SWG-Source/client-tools/README.md

 ## Known Issues

-* For the debug build, and possibly the optimized versions, you will get linker errors about libmozilla - if you alter the project settings you can disable this from killing the output of an exe, as libmozilla is only needed for the ingame browser.
+* For the debug build, and possibly the optimized versions, you will get linker errors about libmozilla, and in release, possibly Vivox - if you alter the project settings you can disable this from killing the output of an exe, as libmozilla is only needed for the ingame browser.

 * Other linker errors sometimes throw, you have to work on these case by case.
 Please pull request any changes you make.